klenhart/SPICE/README.md

 git clone https://github.com/chrisbluemel/grand-trumpet
 ```

+**IMPORTANT**: Running these scripts without access to a processing cluster will be more or less impossible.
+You can try to calculate one million FAS comparisons on your home computer, but do not say I didn't warn you.
+Also be aware that the helper scripts to generate job arrays are only capable of generate SLURM job arrays.

 ### Generate FAS library

 First decide on a location for your FAS library.
 When finished the library can take up several GB of space.